Content table

 One study found that hCG levels were doubled for twins and nearly quadrupled for triplets.

 But that doesn’t mean all pregnancies with high hCG mean twins.
-Keep reading, and we’ll uncover all you need to know about twin hCG levels and signs of a twin pregnancy.
+Keep reading, and we’ll uncover all you need to know about twins, hCG levels, and the signs of a twin pregnancy.

 Normal hCG levels during pregnancy

 After about week 6 or 7, this rate begins to slow down.
-And by around 10 weeks gestation, hCG values will usually peak.
-From there, the levels will stay the same or begin to decrease.
+And by around 10 weeks of gestation, hCG values usually peak.
+From there, the levels stay the same or start to decrease.
 (Either of these routes is normal.)

 Though this trend is seen across all pregnancies, the specific values of hCG vary from woman to woman.
 In the next section, we’ll first see the general ranges for hCG by week.